-B.Sc.
-CHEMISTRY PRACTICAL SYLLABUS - II YEAR
+B. Sc.
+CHEMISTRY PRACTICAL SYLLABUS - II YEAR - IV SEMESTER (Distance Mode)

-(IV SEMESTER)

-COURSE TITLE : INORGANIC SEMI-MICRO
+COURSE TITLE : INORGANIC SEMI-MICRO QUALITATIVE

-QUALITATIVE ANALYSIS
+ANALYSIS

+COURSE CODE : BCHES-P2

+COURSE CREDIT : 4

-While studying the Inorganic semi-micro qualitative analysis practical course, the student will be able to:
+While studying the Inorganic semi-micro qualitative analysis practical course, the student shall be able to:

 CO1.
-Explain the basic terms and concepts involved in the semi-micro qualitative analysis method
+Understand the basic terms and concepts involved in the semi-micro qualitative analysis method

 CO2.
-Describe the analysis of a mixture containing two cations and two anions by semi-micro qualitative analysis method
+Gain knowledge on the analysis of a mixture containing two cations and two anions by semi-micro qualitative analysis method

-After completion of the Inorganic semi-micro qualitative analysis course, the student will be to:
+After completion of the Inorganic semi-micro qualitative analysis course, the student will have the ability to:

 COC1.
-Acquire knowledge on the basic terms and concepts involved in the semi-micro qualitative analysis method
+Acquire knowledge on the basic terms and concepts involved in the semimicro qualitative analysis method

-COC1.
+COC2.
 Analyze a mixture containing two cations and two anions by semi-micro qualitative analysis method

-Practical-II: INORGANIC SEMI-MICRO QUALITATIVE ANALYSIS
+INORGANIC SEMI-MICRO QUALITATIVE ANALYSIS

-Analysis of a mixture containing two cations and two anions of which one will be an interfering ion.
-Semimicro methods using the conventional scheme with hydrogen sulphide may be adopted.
+Analysis of a mixture containing two cations and two anions of which one will be an interfering ion.Semimicro methods using the conventional scheme with hydrogen sulphide may be adopted.